WoltLab/docs.woltlab.com/docs/migration_wsc-30_css.md

 ## New Style Variables

-{% include callout.html content="The new style variables are only applied to styles that have the compatibility set to WSC 3.1" type="info" %}
+!!! info "The new style variables are only applied to styles that have the compatibility set to WSC 3.1"

 ### wcfContentContainer